-The ring is still locked away there, visible just a few days each year.
+The ring is still locked up in the iron box in the cathedral, visible just a few days each year.

 Below are some of the narrow and steeply sloping streets and passageways of Perugia.
 The buildings are old, many of them 400 to 600 years old, but even back then the city was being built up and not out.
 The result is narrow passages and archways overhead, with the sky barely visible in many places.

 The bedroom windows look out over the tile rooftops of the old city, down over the newer town and university district, and out across Umbria.

 Anna and Papa give you the feeling that you are staying with an aunt and uncle that you never realized you had.
 And you do not go hungry at breakfast!